What can you do for your parish?

 2. Find the right job

 We are all recipients of different gifts.
 Can you carry a tune?
 Maybe you belong in the choir.
-Can you staff a both at the church Picnic or usher on Sundays or Holy Days?
+Can you usher on Sundays or Holy Days?
+Maybe festivities like the Parish Picnic, Fall Festival, Easter or Christmas celebrations are more to your liking?
 Take an honest look at your God given attributes, and think about how you can use them best.
 Have a gift for public speaking?
-Sign up for Lector training.
+Sign up for Lector training or teach Religious Education.
 Enjoy the great outdoors?
 Become a part of the grounds committee, cutting grass and planting flowers.
 Ask your pastor or parish secretary for suggestions.